n0xturne/n0xturne.github.io/_posts/2024-06-25-Valentine.md

 export TERM=xterm
 ```

-After that we are able to connect to `root` session.
+After that I was able to connect to `tmux` session with root privileges.

 ![root.png](/assets/img/Valentine/root.png)